edakturk14/devcon24/README.md

   </button>
   ```

-- Create a new component to display the NFTs that the user has.
-For this create a new component `app/nft/_components/MyHoldings.tsx`.
-We're using the same component from the simple NFT challange: <link to the component>.
-We'll then use this in the `app/nft/page.tsx`
+- Create a new component to display the NFT's that the user has.
+Here is how the page should be: `app/nft/_components/MyHoldings.tsx`.
+We're using the same [component](https://github.com/scaffold-eth/se-2-challenges/blob/challenge-0-simple-nft/packages/nextjs/app/myNFTs/_components/MyHoldings.tsx) from the simple NFT challange of [speedrunethereum](https://speedrunethereum.com/).
+Import this into  `app/nft/page.tsx`

 Run your app to make sure all is working.